25 Reviews liked by Leloni

 I still prefer Breath of the Wild because of its theme and how that story got us here (also Sheikah > Zonai).
 I'm very attached to the story of the Champions, but it's personal to me.

 A game that makes you value life.
 This game was literally PERFECT in all aspects until the climax.
 I was even amazed, because if it had stayed as good as it was, it would easily be one of the best games ever made.
-After the prison arc it decayed and was just so-so, twists was kinda weird.
+After the prison arc it decayed and was just so-so, twists were kinda weird.

 Zack's story is fine, the graphics are great, but the missions are dumb, mindless and repetitive, the battle system is boring, and Genesis is one of the worst characters in the series, trying way too hard to be cool and just falling flat on its face.